Advanced-Computer-Lab-2022/Goal-Diggers/README.md

 );
 link for the documentation  https://dashboard.stripe.com/test/payments

+### use apilayer api for currency
+it is the api used to change the currency with the most apdated currency difference link for the documentation  https://apilayer.com/

 # Tests
  test the project by logging in as instructor and create several courses and log in again as student and try to enroll in the course created and then